Great Plains USA Travel Guide

 Prepare necessary documents for a smooth entry process.

 Costs vary by travel style and preferences.
-The table below lists daily average costs, excluding large shopping or buying souvenirs.
+The table below lists daily average costs, excluding large going shopping or buying souvenirs.

 No specific vaccinations for U.S. Entry beyond routine CDC recommendations (MMR, DTP, Varicella, Polio, Influenza).
 Consult a healthcare provider for personalized advice.